bmharper/xo/docs/layout.md

 	flow-direction-horizontal: reverse

-To set vertical to normal, use the following style:
+To set horizontal to normal, use the following style:

-	flow-direction-vertical: normal
+	flow-direction-horizontal: normal

 "Display" types
 ---------------
 * __Block__ Block implies a line break before and after the element.
 * __Inline__ Inline has no implicit line break, before or after.

+Hang on - maybe we can get away without defining "block" or "inline", and rather implement those concepts with style classes.